threefoldtecharchive/0-stor/README.md

 ```shell
 ./zerostorserver --bind :12345 --data /path/to/data --meta /path/to/meta
 ```

 ## Client

-The client is where all the logic of the communicaion with the 0-stor server lies.
+The client contains all the logic to communicate with the 0-stor server.

-The client provide some basic storage primitives to process your data before sending it to the 0-stor server :
+The client provides some basic storage primitives to process your data before sending it to the 0-stor server:
 - chunking
 - compression
 - encryption
 - replication
 - distribution/erasure coding

-All of these primitives are configurable and you can decide how your data will be processed before beeing send to the 0-stor.
+All of these primitives are configurable and you can decide how your data will be processed before being sent to the 0-stor.

 ### Client API
 Client API documentation is on godoc